 - Negotiated interest rates

 A debt consolidation loan is an easy fit for a debt reduction plan.
 Here’s why: With a fixed-rate personal loan, you could have a single monthly payment to keep track of, and the interest rate on the loan could be lower than the interest rates on your existing debt.
-Debt consolidation is a great option for someone who wants to simplify their debt payments.
+Debt consolidation is a great option for someone who wants to simplify their debt payments and reduce their interest.

-When you have your plan in place, you are more likely to be successful.
-With an approach that is achievable and realistic for you and your finances, your debt reduction plan is going to help you on your way to pay down debt.
+When you have your plan in place, you’re more likely to be successful.
+With an approach that is achievable and realistic for you and your finances, your debt reduction plan could help you on your way to paying down debt.

-Think about your debt reduction plan like any project you have in your life or career.
+Think about your debt reduction plan like any project in your life or career.
 How do you set your mind to a goal and achieve it?
-Set a daily reminder, keep a notebook, create a spreadsheet, have a complex system of sticky notes, maybe even tell your Facebook friends—it doesn’t matter how you plan and keep track of your goals.
+Set a daily reminder, keep a notebook, create a spreadsheet, have a complex system of sticky notes, maybe even build a support group of trusted friends—it doesn’t matter how you plan and keep track of your goals.
 Just keep track and check in with yourself often.

-And by the way, it’s okay not to reach your monthly goals every now and then.
+And by the way, it’s okay if you don’t reach your monthly goals now and then.
 Continue to keep yourself accountable and adjust.
 Even with the perfect debt reduction plan, life still happens.
 Take it in stride and remind yourself of the hard work you’re doing right now to reduce your debt.